readren/json-facile/README.md

 case class Ball(radius: Distance, weight: Float) extends Thing

-// create the builder for the `Thing` type. val builder = new CoproductTranslatorBuilder[Thing]
+// create the builder for the `Thing` type. val builder = new CoproductTranslatorsBuilder[Thing]
 // specify which are the subtypes of `Thing` that will be considered by the resulting appender/parser. builder.add[Box] builder.add[Ball]